 Keto Starters Guide – What foods can you eat on keto?

 Let’s get to the important bit and discuss what you can eat on keto.
-Keto is not restrictive – there are a whole host of foods that you can eat whilst following a keto lifestyle.
-Below is a list of some of the main food categories and a list of foods what you can enjoy.
+Keto is not restrictive – there are a whole host of foods that you can eat whilst follow a keto lifestyle.
+Below is a list of some of the main food categories and a list of foods that you can enjoy.

-Check out the desserts section for some amazing sweet treat recipe options!
+Check out the recipes section for some amazing sweet treat recipe options!